Pageboy/pageboy.github.io/_posts/2020-08-02-downstream-to-wittenham.md

 [![A Trabant from Germany and a truly British Rolls Royce](/uploads/dsc6843.jpg)](/uploads/dsc6843.jpg)

-## A Walk to Little Wittenham and on the Wittenham Clumps
+## A Walk to Little Wittenham and on to Wittenham Clumps

 After a good breakfast and exercise we walked back along the river and over the bridge at Day's lock to St Peter's Church at Little Wittenham.
 We wandered amongst the variety of gravestones and admired the wild flowers and dappled light.